Machete: Similar tools

 In the Philippines, the various indigenous swords and knives (known under the general term bolo) are commonly incorrectly described as a type of machete (as "bolo machete").
 But bolos are unrelated to the machete.
 They are pre-colonial and hand-forged (unlike mass-produced machetes), with distinct types that differ by ethnic group.
 The most obvious difference is the shape of the cutting edge, which is typically curved in bolos and more or less straight in machetes.
 Bolos are also usually shorter than machetes, at around 25 to 45 cm long, and are adapted to a wider range of uses.

-Other similar tools include the parang and the golok (from Malaysia and Indonesia); however, these tend to have shorter, thicker blades with a primary grind, and are more effective on woody vegetation.
+Other similar tools include the parang and the golok (from Malaysia and Indonesia); however, these tend to have shorter, thicker blades and are more effective on woody vegetation.

 The tsakat is a similar tool used in Armenia for clearing land of vegetation.